Home › Blog › Who Owns the Context Window? - Series Overview

 This series is that journey, told in order, with the research woven in where the journey earned it.
 It's written for developers building with agents and for the managers paying for them.
 No part requires the others, but they compound — the way the problem did.

-The seven parts
+The six parts

 Part 1 — Same Brain, Two Bodies: Forge as a Plugin, Forge as a Harness Forge lives in two bodies.
 The plugin's orchestrators were prose — markdown an LLM executed — until Claude Code GA'd Dynamic Workflows last week and the port was so natural it felt like the platform shipping the part I'd been simulating.
 The second body, forge-cli, was code from day one.
 The two are converging on everything except one row of the comparison table: what my agents see, each turn, in each phase.
 That row is the series.

-Part 5 — Then I Asked Whether Any of This Should Exist Having built the layer three times, I stopped building and ran the research: a 99-agent deep-research workflow, 78 extracted claims, 25 adversarially verified.
+Part 4 — Then I Asked Whether Any of This Should Exist Having built the layer three times, I stopped building and ran the research: a 99-agent deep-research workflow, 78 extracted claims, 25 adversarially verified.
 The verdict was uncomfortable.
 Anthropic has absorbed nearly the entire middleware surface into server-side primitives; OpenAI commoditized compaction into an endpoint; Google made the question invisible.
 I wasn't reading a market survey — I was triaging my own roadmap.

-Part 6 — Who Audits the Meter?
+Part 5 — Who Audits the Meter?
 This one began as my own accusation: you charge me for every token, compress before it hits your infrastructure, and pocket the difference.
 The charge failed on the facts — billing is post-edit, and every API response carries the proof.
 But it survived in sharper form: the per-request savings data evaporates before it reaches any dashboard.
 Cache savings get a first-class billing line; editing savings, you take on faith.
 Trust-me metering, and the question only a governor-builder knows to ask.

-Part 7 — Where I Land: The Governor Belongs in the Harness The conviction the journey produced.
+Part 6 — Where I Land: The Governor Belongs in the Harness The conviction the journey produced.
 Middleware is transitionary — the platforms ship your roadmap.
 Platform absorption is real but arrives below the line, as opacity.
 The durable home for context management is the harness layer: open, pluggable, phase-aware, cache-respecting, audit-trailed.
 And a watchlist: when the opt-in betas become defaults, and whether anyone builds the cross-provider token accounting no vendor has an incentive to.

 Why you might care